desy-ml/cheetah/README.md

 outgoing_beam = segment(incoming_beam)
 ````

-You can create particles a random beam using JOSS' `Beam` class by running
+You can a random beam using Cheetah's `Beam` class by running

 ```python
 beam = Beam.make_random()